acend/helm-basics-training/content/en/docs/06/01_deploy.md

             {{- toYaml .Values.resources | nindent 12 }}
 {{< /highlight >}}

-Add following changes in the `values.yaml` to enable and configure the database:
+Add the following changes in the `values.yaml` to enable and configure the database:

 ```yaml
 database:
   enabled: true
 ```

-Enabeling this property will render the environment variable block in the deployment template, as well alls the `mariadb-*.yaml` templates.
+Enabling this property will render the environment variable block in the deployment template, as well all the `mariadb-*.yaml` templates.
 To upgrade your existing release run:

 ```bash